 az acr login to refresh the local identity token for the Azure CLI so that the new roles can take effect.
 For information about verifying roles for an identity, see Add or remove Azure role assignments using Azure CLI and Troubleshoot Azure RBAC.

 To push a trusted image tag to your container registry, enable content trust and push the image with

 docker push.
-The first time you push a signed tag, you're asked to create a passphrase for both a root signing key and a repository signing key.
+After push with a signed tag completes the first time, you're asked to create a passphrase for both a root signing key and a repository signing key.
 Both the root and repository keys are generated and stored locally on your machine.

 After your first